jbarberia/TNEP-example/README.md

-# Transmission line expansion problem
+# Transmission Network Expansion Problem

 An example of the formulation of the `sanchez2005transmission` paper for a the PID ENUTIBA0005136TC "DESARROLLO DE METODOLOGIAS Y HERRAMIENTAS PARA EL DISENO DE EXPANSIONES DEL SISTEMAS DE TRANSMISION"